datatogether/learning/replicate-with-control/README.md

 * Take the hint from the response you just received, and type `$ ipfs cat /ipfs/QmYwAPJzv5CZsnA625s3Xf2nemtYgPpHdWEz79ojWnPbdG/readme`
-  * This ipfs cat command tells ipfs to read the content matching the path you provided.
-If the content isn't available locally, ipfs will attempt to find it on the peer-to-peer network.
+  * This `ipfs cat` command tells IPFS to read the content matching the path you provided.
+If the content isn't available locally, `ipfs` will attempt to find it on the peer-to-peer network.
   * Your terminal should print something similar to

 ```